 (K) Rate class means a customer class defined in an electric utility’s tariff.
 Generally, rate classes include Residential, Small General Service, Large General Service, and Large Power Service, but may include additional rate classes.
 Each rate class includes all customers served under all variations of the rate schedules available to that class;

-(L REC, Renewable Energy Credit, or Renewable Energy Certificate means a tradable certificate, that is either certified by an entity approved as an acceptable authority by the commission or as validated through the commission’s approved REC tracking system or a generator’s attestation.
+(L) REC, Renewable Energy Credit, or Renewable Energy Certificate means a tradable certificate, that is either certified by an entity approved as an acceptable authority by the commission, validated through the commission’s approved REC tracking system, or validated through a generator’s attestation.
 RECs validated through an attestation must be signed by an authorized individual of the company that owns the renewable energy resource.
 Such attestation shall contain the name and address of the generator, the type of renewable energy resource technology, and the time and date of the generation.
 An REC represents that one (1) megawatt-hour of electricity has been generated from renewable energy resources.
 RECs include, but are not limited to, solar renewable energy credits.
 An REC expires three (3) years from the date the electricity associated with that REC was generated;

-(M) Renewable energy resource(s) means, when used to produce electric energy the following:
+(M) Renewable energy resource(s) means electric energy produced from the following:

 1. Wind;